John R. Macomber: Thoroughbred racing

 Macomber was a longtime supporter of Thoroughbred racing and breeding.
-One of his horses, Petee-Wrack, ran in the 1928 Kentucky Derby and Preakness Stakes and won the 1928 Travers Stakes, 1929 Twin City Handicap, and 1930 Suburban Handicap.
-Petee-Wrack's offspring included, Widener Challenge Cup winner Columbiana, Grand National winner Brother Jones, and Maryland Hunt Cup winners Peterski and Pine Rep.
+One of his horses, Petee-Wrack, was a half-brother of Triple Crown winner Gallant Fox.
+Petee-Wrack ran in the 1928 Kentucky Derby and Preakness Stakes and won the 1928 Travers Stakes, 1929 Twin City Handicap, and 1930 Suburban Handicap.
+Petee-Wrack's offspring included Widener Challenge Cup winner Columbiana, Grand National winner Brother Jones, and Maryland Hunt Cup winners Peterski and Pine Rep.

 Macomber was the first president of the Eastern Horse Club, which conducted races at The Country Club and Raceland from 1926 to 1935.
-After parimutuel betting was legalized in Massachusetts, Macomber, Charles Adams, Bayard Tuckerman, Jr., and members of the Eastern Horse Club formed the Eastern Racing Association to open a thoroughbred race track in East Boston.
-At Macombers suggestion, the new track was named Suffolk Downs.
+After parimutuel betting was legalized in Massachusetts, Macomber, Charles Adams, Bayard Tuckerman Jr., and members of the Eastern Horse Club formed the Eastern Racing Association to open a thoroughbred race track in East Boston.
+At Macomber's suggestion, the new track was named Suffolk Downs.
 Beginning in 1956, the closing race of Suffolk Downs' spring meeting was called the John R. Macomber Memorial Handicap.

 Steeplechase

-In 1928, Macomber's horse Bridge, won the inaugural Master of Foxhounds Association Steeplechase for hunters in front of a crowd of 10,000 at Pimlico Race Course.
-In 1929, Coronel won The Country Club Grand National steeplechase race.
+In 1928, Macomber's horse Bridge won the inaugural Master of Foxhounds Association Steeplechase for hunters in front of a crowd of 10,000 at Pimlico Race Course.
+In 1929, his horse Coronel won The Country Club Grand National steeplechase race.